 In 1989, Phil Harvey founded the nonprofit organization DKT International to promote family planning and HIV/AIDS prevention through social marketing.
 For a video on Phil explaining Contraceptive Social Marketing, visit here.

 Revenue from the sales of contraceptives and family planning services in 2012 was $105 million.
 Program revenues covered approximately 70 percent of our operating costs.
 This figure has been climbing steadily over the past several years.

 Our grants and contributions in 2012 totaled $44.9 million.
 Our cost per CYP was less than $2, which was made possible by increasing efficiencies to near self-sufficiency in several country programs like Brazil and the Philippines.
-However, the higher-cost-per CYP programs, such as Bihar India and Sudan, have had a major impact because their urban and rural populations have a great need for contraceptives and contraceptive services.
+However, the higher-cost-per CYP programs, such as Bihar India, have had a major impact because their urban and rural populations have a great need for contraceptives and contraceptive services.

 DKT’s contraceptive social marketing programs have been a remarkable success.
 While the numbers are impressive, they mask an equally important aspect of social marketing: its profound effect on people’s lives.
 The humanitarian impact of our social marketing programs in Latin America, Africa, and Asia has immediate and long term benefits for poor families.